Five drama masks in a line, each showing a different emotion.

 Bargaining

 The third stage of grief is known as bargaining.
-The bargaining stage is about trying to regain some of the control you may feel you lost when receiving the diagnosis.
-Some people may negotiate with a higher power that they believe in to help wrangle the thoughts they are having.
+The bargaining stage is about trying to regain some of the control you may feel you lost when you received the diagnosis.
+Some people may try to negotiate with a higher power to help wrangle the thoughts they are having.

-You may say such things as “If you make this go away I promise to…” You may wonder if you had done something differently or if you promised to change certain ways if the situation will change or even disappear.
+You may say such things as “If you make this go away, I promise to...”
+You may wonder whether if you had done something differently or if you promise to change certain ways, the diagnosis would change.

 Depression